Global Media & Entertainment: History

 On 6 February 2014, it was announced that a number of stations would be sold to the Irish broadcaster Communicorp, with programming generally to be supplied by Global under contract.
 The deal involved control of Smooth Radio in the North East, the North West and the West Midlands, of Capital in South Wales and Scotland, of Real Radio in North Wales and Yorkshire, and of Real XS in Manchester.
-Most stay under their current brands though the Real stations will be renamed Heart and carry the Heart network off-peak programming as provided by Global.
-Global will retain control of all other stations, relaunching the existing Heart North West and Wales as Capital to allow Real North Wales (under Communicorp) to take on the Heart affiliation.
-Real XS in Paisley will be retained by Global and join the XFM network; the future branding and direction of Real XS in Manchester, under Communicorp, is unclear at the present time.
-Most of the Gold stations switched to taking the Smooth London/Network output, with the exception that, in areas where Smooth is available on FM (London, Manchester and the East Midlands), a reduced Gold oldies service will remain, run by Global and taking programmes from London as now.
+Most stayed under their previous brands though the Real stations were renamed Heart and carried the Heart network off-peak programming as provided by Global.
+Global retained control of all other stations, relaunching the existing Heart North West and Wales as Capital to allow Real North Wales (under Communicorp) to take on the Heart affiliation.
+Real XS in Paisley was retained by Global and joined the XFM network; Real XS in Manchester is still a separate station owned by Communicorp as XS Manchester.
+Most of the Gold AM stations switched to taking the Smooth London/Network output; all but one no longer broadcasts on that platform.

 It was announced in June 2015 that Darren Singer would be appointed as Global's chief financial officer.

 In February 2017, Global changed its company name from 'This is Global Limited' to 'Global Media & Entertainment Limited'.
 It also changed all its social media handles from 'thisisglobal' to 'global' and its web domain to global.com.
 Global also combined the three sub-companies, Global Radio, Global Entertainment and Global Television into just 'Global'.

 On 1 March 2018, Global launched a brand new awards show called The Global Awards celebrating the stars of music, news & entertainment across genres in the UK and from around the world.
 It took place at London's Eventim Apollo.

-In September 2018, Global announced the double acquisition of two key outdoor companies, Primesight and Outdoor Plus, creating Global's Outdoor Division.
-The acquisitions were rumoured to be worth several hundred million pounds.
+In September 2018, Global announced the acquisition of two outdoor advertising companies, Primesight and Outdoor Plus, creating Global's Outdoor Division.
+The acquisitions were reported to be worth £200 million.